Deoxidized steel: Rimmed

 Rimmed steel, also known as drawing quality steel, has little to no deoxidizing agent added to it during casting which causes carbon monoxide to evolve rapidly from the ingot.
 This causes small blow holes in the surface that are later closed up in the hot rolling process.
 Another result is the segregation of elements; almost all of the carbon, phosphorus, and sulfur move to the center of the ingot, leaving an almost perfect "rim" of pure iron on the outside of the ingot.
-This gives the ingot an excellent surface finish because of this iron rim, but also form the most segregated composition.
+This gives the ingot an excellent surface finish because of this iron rim, but also yields an ingot with the most segregated composition.
 Most rimmed steel has a carbon content below 0.25%, a manganese content below 0.6%, and is not alloyed with aluminum, silicon, and titanium.
 This type of steel is commonly used for cold-bending, cold-forming, cold-heading and, as the name implies, drawing.
 Due to the non-uniformity of alloying elements it is not recommended for hot-working applications.